 (9) "Standing committees of the university" or "standing committees."
 Permanent committees intended to fulfill certain obligations of the university and are appointed to address specified subjects which promote the university's purpose.

-(10) "Vice president for academic affairs."
-The chief academic officer of the university (hereinafter may be referred to as VPAA)
+(10) "Vice president for academic affairs or VPA."
+The chief academic officer of the university

-(11) "Vice president for health affairs."
-The chief health affairs officer of the university (hereinafter may be referred to as VPHA).
+(11) "Vice president for health affairs or VPHA."
+The chief health affairs officer of the university

-(12) "Vice president for research."
-The chief research officer of the university (hereinafter may be referred to as VP for research).
+(12) "Vice president for research or VP for Research."
+The chief research officer of the university

 (1) Name and function